545659928/MGRA/README.md

 # MGRA
 the models for evaluating MGRA.

-ENV refers to the environment model, and requirements are classified into different granularity levels
+each application include a environment model, and requirements with four different granularity levels